justin-gill/dotfiles/README.md

 ---
 Dotfiles are stored in a bare git repository as outlined [here](https://www.atlassian.com/git/tutorials/dotfiles)

-This is a work in progress and will never be complete
+This is a work in progress and will never be completed

 ![desktop](https://user-images.githubusercontent.com/47087703/224602442-b6cfb0fa-1968-488d-b263-1aabc64d30b6.png)